WTKK: Ownership changes

 The Telecommunications Act of 1996 brought about many changes to radio, including WRDU.
 Purchased initially from Voyager Communications Inc. by Hicks, Muse, Tate, & Furst, HMW Communications of Atlanta sold WRDU and WTRG to SFX Broadcasting for $36.8 million in a deal completed in mid-1996.
-SFX was in turn acquired by Capstar Broadcasting, which was itself taken over by Chancellor Media Corporation, renamed AMFM Inc. When the dust settled in 1999, WRDU was owned by iHeartMedia (then known as Clear Channel Communications).
-Their Raleigh holdings also included sister stations WDCG, WTRG (now WRDU), and WRSN (now WNCB).
+SFX was in turn acquired by Capstar Broadcasting, which was itself taken over by Chancellor Media Corporation, renamed AMFM Inc. When the dust settled in 1999, WRDU was owned by Clear Channel Communications (forerunner of iHeartMedia).
+Their Raleigh holdings also included sister stations WDCG, WTRG, and WRSN.

-After the initial purchase of the station by SFX broadcasting, a decline in ratings began.
+After the initial purchase of the station by SFX Broadcasting, a decline in ratings began.
 WZZU, also a classic rock station, was brought into the fold when Prism Broadcasting Partners was purchased.
 With no need for two rock stations in the stable, WZZU was flipped to lite AC as Sunny 93.9 (WRSN).
-WRDU Program Director Tom Guild was moved to WTRG programming, while former WZZU Program Director Bob Edwards assumed those duties for WRDU.
+WRDU program director Tom Guild was moved to WTRG programming, while former WZZU Program Director Bob Edwards assumed those duties for WRDU.
 The Silva and the Blade morning show was replaced by the John Boy and Billy syndicated morning show.